This is the first in a series of online courses for language coaches. It is the pre-requisite for all other language coach courses.

 Q: What are the other courses you offer for language coaches?

 A: We also offer "Listen Up and Speak Out: Helping Learners Develop Oral Skills" (prerequisite: Foundations of Language Coaching), and “Learner Assessment” (prerequisite: “Foundations of Language Coaching”).
+We will offer "Learning Ministry Language" in Fall 2020.

 Q: In addition to courses for language coaches, what other online courses do you offer?